wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/74-ministry-of-foreign-affairs-internal-note.md

 ---
+doc_date: '1979-11-05'
+doc_num: 74
+doc_order: 74
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: ''
-title: "74 Ministry of Foreign Affairs Internal Note"
+title: Ministry of Foreign Affairs Internal Note
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 8944
 vol_id: 23
-doc_date: 1979-11-05
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 74 Ministry of Foreign Affairs Internal Note

-## 74 Ministry of Foreign Affairs Internal Note1
+## 74 Ministry of Foreign Affairs Internal Note[1](#f1)

 Wellington, 5 November 1979

 Australia/New Zealand Economic Relations

-  1. The following is our record of the additional points proposed for study which are not covered in the 'Statement of Understanding'2 between Permanent Heads:
+  1. The following is our record of the additional points proposed for study which are not covered in the 'Statement of Understanding'[2](#f2) between Permanent Heads:

 ## Public Position Paper